gooddata/gooddata-ui/docs/attribute_elements_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-AttributeElements component is a low level counterpart to the [AttributeFilter component](attribute_filter_component.md).
+Attribute elements component is a low level counterpart to the [Attribute Filter component](attribute_filter_component.md).

 It lists attribute values and allows you to completely customize how they are rendered.